What Is Sensitivity Analysis?

 Mathematically, the dependent output formula is represented as,

-- Step 1: Firstly, the analyst is required to design the basic formula which will act as the output formula.
+- Firstly, the analyst is required to design the basic formula, which will act as the output formula.
 For instance, say NPV formula can be taken as the output formula.

-- Step 2: Next, the analyst needs to identify which are the variables that is required to be sensitized as they are key to the output formula.
-In the NPV formula, the cost of capital and the initial investment can be the independent variables.
+- Next, the analyst needs to identify which are the variables that are required to be sensitized as they are key to the output formula.
+In the NPV formula in excel, the cost of capital and the initial investment can be the independent variables.

-- Step 3: Next, determine the probable range of the independent variables.
+- Next, determine the probable range of the independent variables.

-- Step 4: Next, open an excel sheet and then put the range of one of the independent variable along the rows and the other set along the columns.
+- Next, open an excel sheet and then put the range of one of the independent variable along the rows and the other set along with the columns.